tranek/GASDocumentation/README.md

 **[⬆ Back to Top](#table-of-contents)**

 <a name="cae-nonstackingge"></a>
-### 5.7 Non-Stacking Gameplay Effects but Only the Highest Magnitude is Actually Affects the Target
+### 5.7 Non-Stacking Gameplay Effects but Only the Greatest Magnitude Actually Affects the Target
 Slow effects in Paragon did not stack.
 Each slow instance applied and kept track of their lifetimes as normal, but only the greatest magnitude slow effect actually affected the `Character`.

-I achieved this effect by using a dummy movespeed `Attribute` that all slow effects modify.
-The real movespeed `Attribute` is changed inside of `AbilitySystemComponent->OnActiveGameplayEffectAddedDelegateToSelf()` and `AbilitySystemComponent->OnAnyGameplayEffectRemovedDelegate()` by a [dynamically created `Infinite` `GameplayEffect`](#concepts-ge-dynamic) tied to the lifetime of the `GameplayEffect` with the highest magnitude slow or changing it when a new slow comes in with a higher magnitude.

-You can think of the `GameplayEffects` changing the dummy movespeed `Attribute` as like a priority queue that is updated every time a slow `GameplayEffect` is added or removed where the highest magnitude slow effect gets copied into a dynamically created `GameplayEffect` that affects the real movespeed.
+GAS provides for this scenario out of the box with `AggregatorEvaluateMetaData`.
+See [`AggregatorEvaluateMetaData()`](#concepts-as-onattributeaggregatorcreated) for details and implementation.

 **[⬆ Back to Top](#table-of-contents)**